a-mere-peasant/Draw_This_/README.md

 No, we only support one worded suggestions at the time.

 ### When will the next post/tweet come out?
 This remains a mystery, the amount of tweets/posts and their timings will be random,this makes it more fun.
-Please follow the page to get notified whenver they come out.
+Please follow the page to get notified whenever they come out.

 ### What if there are no words?
 If there are no words, then random photos are chosen.